qundao/mirror-beautifulsoup4/README.md

 * [Bug tracker](https://bugs.launchpad.net/beautifulsoup/)
 * [Complete changelog](https://bazaar.launchpad.net/~leonardr/beautifulsoup/bs4/view/head:/CHANGELOG)

+# Note on Python 2 sunsetting

+Since 2012, Beautiful Soup has been developed as a Python 2 library which is automatically converted to Python 3 code as necessary.
+This makes it impossible to take advantages of some features of Python 3.

+For this reason, I plan to discontinue Beautiful Soup's Python 2 support at some point after January 1, 2021: one year after the sunset date for Python 2 itself.
+Beyond that point, new Beautiful Soup development will exclusively target Python 3.
+Of course, older releases of Beautiful Soup, which support both versions, will continue to be available.

 # Supporting the project

 If you use Beautiful Soup as part of your professional work, please consider a